IBM/SalesEnablement-PowerVS-L3/docs/index.md

 The {{guide.name}} is organized in parts and sub-parts or chapters.
 Most chapters contain numbered steps, which are actions that you will perform.

 Throughout the guide, you will see images that are examples of what you should be seeing in the IBM Cloud Portal, IBM Cloud Shell, and PowerVS instances consoles.

+!!! warning
+    The IBM Cloud Portal and {{offering.name}} changes on a regular basis and may differ from the iamges captured in this guide.

 In some images, you will see the following styles of highlighting:

 - Action highlight box: Illustrates where you should click, enter, or select an item: